-2020 NFHOF prestigious lineup of Inductees include Joss, bandmember with Dwight Yoakam, Merle Haggard, Kris Kristofferson and a solo artist of stature himself with several albums, awards, and many original songs to his credit; “King of Branson” and nationally known fiddle star, Shoji Tabuchi; Dale Morris, champion fiddler who has played and recorded with Ray Price, Marty Robbins, Bill Monroe, many others; and beloved Don Rich, known as ‘the Buck Owens sound’ with stellar guitar and fiddle work as a Buckaroo on Hee Haw, as a recording artist and songwriter.
-Rich will be inducted posthumously and others will perform April 18.
+The prestigious lineup of Inductees include Shoji Tabuchi, “King of Branson” and nationally known fiddle star, who is excited to be on stage in Tulsa; Dale Morris, champion fiddler who has played and recorded with Ray Price, Marty Robbins, Bill Monroe and many others; Scott Joss, band member with Dwight Yoakum, Merle Haggard, Kris Kristofferson and a solo artist of stature himself with several albums, awards, and many original songs to his credit; and beloved Don Rich, known as ‘the Buck Owens sound’ with stellar guitar and fiddle work as a Buckaroo on Hee Haw where he was a recording artist and songwriter.
+Rich will be inducted posthumously and others will perform October 22.

-The Mabee Center Ticket Office will open at 12:00 PM on Saturday, April 18th the day of the show.
+The Mabee Center Ticket Office will open at 10:00 AM on Friday, October 22nd the day of the show.
 Tickets will be available online or by calling the Mabee Center Ticket Office at (918) 495-6000.
-Tickets may also be purchased by calling 1(800) 678-1353.
 The Mabee Center Ticket Office is open Monday – Friday from 10:00 AM – 5:00 PM.
-For your convenience, visit the Mabee Center Ticket Kiosk in the North Lobby to skip the lines!
-Use your credit or debit card to purchase tickets or pick up previously purchased will-call.
-Just pick, pay and print!
-The Ticket Kiosk is located at the west side of the Mabee Center Ticket Office.

-An FAQ will be sent to our database of ticket holders with more information and will also be available on this page.
+An FAQ will be sent to our database of ticket holders with more information and is also available here.

 Full Table Reserved for 8 Guests

 *VIP Full Tables may be purchased online or by calling 918.495.7000 (M-F | 10 AM – 5 PM)